Read more about the changes made on December 15 here.

-“Tax Information Report” means a required tax information return or report, including IRS Form 1099, IRS Form 1042-S, or any other similar form.
+“Tax Information Report” means a required tax information return or report, including, as applicable, a VAT return, DAC7 report, U.S. Internal Revenue Service (“IRS”) Form 1099, IRS Form 1042-S, user activity report or any other similar form.

-“Third-Party Service” means a service, product, or promotion provided by a third party that utilizes, integrates with or is ancillary to the Services.
+“Third-Party Service” means a service, product, or promotion provided by a third party that utilises, integrates with or is ancillary to the Services.

 “Update” means a modification, feature enhancement or update to the Services or Stripe Technology that requires you to take some action, which may include changing your implementation of the Services or Stripe Technology.